Origin of name:

 Mimi has a big family in our Wild Koala Research population.
-His mum KiKi has four other joeys: Kozo, LuLu, and a new one in 2020.
+His mum KiKi has four other joeys: Kozo, LuLu, and Lara in 2020.
 His grandmother YuYu has three other joeys: Coco, Bobo and Yarra.
 Kozo, his sister has a joey Indi.
 His father Gulkurguli is also father to Winjku, Ngardang’s joey.

-Mimi is moving around a bit, but currently lives just south of his mother KiKi, in a home range at the edge of Gulkurguli’s and Bungaleenee’s.
+Mimi is moving around a bit, but was last seen just south of his mother KiKi, in a home range at the edge of Gulkurguli’s and Bungaleenee’s.
 He will be safe while he is small, especially if he stays out of the way of the big boys.
 But as he matures he will probably have to move.

 As a baby koala Mimi was already an active little dancer.
 At just 7 months old he was confident climbing away from mum, and is grabbing eucalyptus leaves to taste.
 By December 2019, at 10 months old, he had become independent.

 Survived extreme heat/drought catastrophes:

 Young male koala Mimi has already survived the following extreme heat waves and droughts.

 2019: 30 December max temp: 44C